The Axiomatic System: Definition & Examples

 Euclid's five Axioms

 Mathematicians have, for centuries, accepted the first four axioms and built great achievements on them.
-The fifth axiom has provoked a lot of controversy over those same centuries.
+The fifth axiom has provoked considerable controversy over those same centuries.

 A different translation or wording produced this alternative: